ndigenn/go-type/README.md

 # go-type more!

-A TUI typing test built with Bubbletea & Lipgloss in golang
+A blazingly fast TUI typing test built with Bubbletea & Lipgloss in golang to encourage you to type more!

 ## TODO:
 	- Begin stats:
 		- ntcharts: graphs based on speed throughout? total_time / 4 for quartiles of the graph
+		- wpm
-	- maybe a table of your own ranking and stats from the last several attempts that are stored locally
+	- table of ranking and stats

+## COMPLETED:
 	- add author for credit

-## COMPLETED:
 	- different sizes of strings
 	- make instructions on how to use program
 	- if character matches, change color of quote chracter to green, otherwise red